-A1-College Orientation.
-Education laboratory course required of all freshmen.
-Units consist of problems revealed experimentally, and selected in the light of greatest needs, making for educational efficiency.
-One semester hour credit.

-A2-Occupational Information and Introduction to Vocations.
+- A1-College Orientation.
+The general objective of this course is to assist students in adjusting to college life.
+Units of instruction consist of student problems studied experimentally utilizing laboratory techniques.
+Required of all freshmen.
+One semester hour credit. - A2-Occupational Information and Introduction to Vocations.
 This course acquaints students with the broad field of occupations as well as academic and personal qualifications for entering various fields of work.
 Principles and techniques in occupational selection are discussed.
 Observations are made.
 Students are assigned to special projects through which acquaintance is made with sources of occupational information.
 Vocational Opportunity Week is observed during the course.
 Open especially to Freshmen.
-One semester hour credit.

-B1-Orientation in Education.
+One semester hour credit. - B1-Orientation in Education.
 This course offers an opportunity for students to analyze themselves in light of demands for an educational career.
 It introduces the major divisions of the field of education-principles and practices.
 Prerequisites for all other courses in the planned program of teacher education.
-Credit, three semester hours.
+Credit, three semester hours. - B2-Health Education.

-B2-Health Education.
 Health instruction in the elementary school and the organization and administration of health programs for the junior and senior high school are stressed in this course.
 Personal and community hygiene is treated from a social and economic point of view.
-Attention is given to principles underlying the maintenance of hygienic physical conditions, such as: seating, posture, ventilation, lighting, etc. Credit, three semester hours.

-C1-School and Society.
+Attention is given to principles underlying the maintenance of hygienic physical conditions, such as: seating, posture, ventilation, lighting, etc. Credit, three semester hours. - C1-School and Society.
 A course designed to develop awareness of community resources and their relation to education.
 A comprehensive study of the social forces which evolve from these resources and influence education, formal and informal.
-Credit, three semester hours.

-C3-Children's Literature-The purpose of this course is to acquaint students with the best books through wide reading and interpretative study.
+Credit, three semester hours. - C3-Children's Literature-The purpose of this course is to acquaint students with the best books through wide reading and interpretative study.
 Attention is given to an evaluation and use of current materials.
-Credit, three semester hours.

-C4-The Teacher and School Organization.
+Credit, three semester hours. - C4-The Teacher and School Organization.
 The purpose of this course is to provide prospective teachers with an understanding of basic principles and practices in the operation of school systems with special reference to student accounting and teacher personnel problems.
-Credit, three semester hours.
+Credit, three semester hours. - C5-Principles of Secondary Education.
+This course deals with principles and issues in each phase of secondary education.
+Emphasis is placed upon aims, school population, boundaries, curriculum, guidance, trends, etc. Credit, three semester hours. - C6-Principles of Elementary Education.
+This course deals with principles and problems in all of the phases of elementary education.
+Emphasis is placed upon school plant, classroom management, schedule, curriculum, pupils, etc. Credit, three semester hours.

-Not offered every year.
+^{}Not offered every year.